buffaloss/OOP-Lab_1/README.md

 All these operations can be performed on linked lists loaded from files and can be saved back in files as well.

-At the end, I saved everything and pushed the code to my github remote repository by using git.
+At the end, I saved everything and pushed the code ( and soem otehr relevant files to the project) to my github remote repository by using git.